mxcl/PromiseKit/README.markdown

 @end
 ```

 A key understanding is that Promises can only exist in two states, *pending* or *fulfilled*.
 The fulfilled state is either a value or an `NSError` object.
 A Promise can move from pending to fulfilled **exactly once**.
+Whichever state the Promise is in, you can `then` off it.

 #Waiting on Multiple Asynchronous Operations

-One powerful reason to use asynchronous variants is so we can do two or more asynchronous operations simultaneously.
-However writing code that acts when the simultaneous operations have all completed is hard.
+One common reason to use asynchronous variants is so we can do two or more asynchronous operations simultaneously.
+However writing code that acts when all the simultaneous operations have completed is tricky and bug-prone.
 Not so with PromiseKit:

 ```objc
 Promise *grabcat = [NSURLConnection GET:@"http://placekitten.org/%d/%d", w, h];